deans-code/dimensions/README.md

 Download:
 - an appropriate text embedding model,
-- an appropriate LLM model for chat completion.
+- an appropriate LLM for chat completion.

 > [!NOTE]
 > You can use [community leaderboards](https://huggingface.co/spaces/OpenEvals/find-a-leaderboard) to help select appropriate models.